Person writing on a pink clipboard with a soft unicorn pen — preparing to advocate for themselves in a healthcare setting

 Self-advocating isn’t just about peace of mind.
 It’s about outcomes.

 Years ago, when I worked with healthcare software, I was part of a team training AI to understand medical language.
-Not just to recognize symptoms – but to interpret what a patient was presenting with today and pull the most relevant history from their record.
+Not just to recognize symptoms — but to interpret what a patient was presenting with today and pull the most relevant history from their record.
+If someone came in with chest pain, the system needed to surface any cardiac and pulmonary history, diabetic status, and anything else clinically significant.
+The goal was to help physicians cut through the noise and see what mattered most, faster.

 Find the Right Fit — and Build from There

 If you’re not sure where to begin, start with your primary care provider.
 When you find someone who values respect and shared understanding, chances are they’ve built a care team around them that does too.
-And if you find yourself in a situation where the relationship doesn’t feel collaborative, your primary provider can often help mediate, clarify, or keep the bigger picture in view.
-You don’t have to do it all alone.

 You Are the Constant